garywiz/chaperone/_sources/ref/config-service.txt

 .. describe:: after: "service-or-group, ..."

-   Specifies one or more services or service groups which must be started sucessfully before this service will start.
+   Specifies one or more services or service groups which must be started successfully before this service will start.

    The value specified is a comma-separated list of services or service groups.
 Services are always